 - dr. Rok Vezočnik

 - univ. dipl. inž.
 Marko Mahnič

 We live in the era of information abundance.
 However, rather than quantity, the central concern is becoming the quality and credibility of the acquired data.
 This is especially true for visual information databases.
-Although the field of computer vision has achieved significant progress recently, the methods for automatic image interpretation are still not reliable enough to be used for autonomous annotation and maintenance of image and video databases (e.g. databases of detected objects).
+Although the field of computer vision has achieved a significant progress recently, the methods for automatic image interpretation are still not sufficiently reliable for fully autonomous annotation and maintenance of image and video databases (e.g. databases of detected objects).
 On the other hand, manual annotation of video sequences with relevant objects is very time consuming, expensive, as well as tedious and therefore prone to errors.

-The methodology which we develop is also being applied to the case of maintenance of records of vertical and horizontal traffic signalization.
-This use case is very suitable for evaluation of developed algorithms, since the problem is very well defined, we have an abundance of multimodal data at our disposal, and at the same time enables efficient learning and use of contextual information.
-The development of proposed algorithms is also required for significant automation of the records maintenance process.
-We therefore also expect a significant contribution of our research towards improving efficiency of traffic signalization monitoring that would in the long run significantly reduce the cost of some elements of the traffic infrastructure.
+The developed methodology was applied to the use case of maintaining the records of traffic signalization, which is very suitable for evaluation of the developed algorithms.
+For this purpose we also built a comprehensive image database containing annotated traffic signs.
+We therefore also expect a significant contribution of our research towards improving the efficiency of traffic signalization monitoring that would in the long run significantly reduce the cost of some elements of the traffic infrastructure.

 Scientific output of our work within the project is described in these publications: Publications for the VILLarD project